 Opened in the summer of 2019, the property features a 1.7-mile system of trails with wayfinding signage, as well as benches and picnic tables donated by members of the Vollmer family who lived on the property for over 100 years.
 A master plan with the opportunity for public input is expected in the future to help guide future improvements.
 Concepts for additional amenities include expansion of the trail system with accessible trails, wetland boardwalks, overlooks, and foot and kayak access to the bayou.

-The original $989,850 park acquisition was funded with assistance from the National Oceanic and Atmospheric Administration Coastal and Estuarine Land Conservation Program (CELCP), covering $491,925; a Michigan Natural Resources Trust Fund grant for $429,318; and a $60,300 gift from the heirs of John J. Helstrom.
+The original $989,850 park acquisition was funded with assistance from the National Oceanic and Atmospheric Administration Coastal and Estuarine Land Conservation Program (CELCP), covering $491,925; a Michigan Natural Resources Trust Fund grant for $429,318; and a $60,300 gift made possible by the generous support of John J. Helstrom, in memory of parents Mathias and Esther Helstrom.
 In honor of the gift, the new park will feature the Helstrom Family Trail System.